hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 user can enter the above and few more program provided functions as well as generic python expressions.

+   Terminate statement with ; to avoid printing the results of the statement automatically.
+   Termination with ; is also required to import modules at runtime.

+   IF-ELSE not supported directly at the main level.
+However it can exist within a block.

 However if the program is called with a single argument which is a file with extension ".mf", then the program will assume that it is a script file which contains commands for the program.
 They will be executed as if the user had entered them directly into the program one after the